nichiporenko/oauth2-keycloak-example/README.md

-# Oauth2 + Keycloak setup based on Spring Boot in Docker
+# Oauth2 + Keycloak setup based on Spring Boot in Docker Compose
 Minimal working example of Spring Boot web app with OAuth 2.0, Keycloak.
 All MicroServices run in Docker Compose.

 ## Running All Services in Docker Compose